R3tr093/Heroku-socket/README.md

 # Heroku-socket - Connections

-<p> :warning: A little thing I will let you know, <b>if you have not followed the construction guide of the starting environment, and you have download the repository </b>, you can skip the sections concerning Heroku, and above all do not forget to make a <b>npm install </b> in the root of the directory to install the dependecies of our project.</p>
+<p> :warning: A little thing I will let you know, <b>if you have not followed the construction guide of the starting environment, and you have download the repository </b>, you can skip the sections concerning Heroku, and above all do not forget to make a <b>npm install </b> in the root of the directory to install the dependencies of our project.</p>

 <img src="repo.png">